Ibaslogic/Ibaslogic/src/posts/2020-05-26-react-context-api/react-context-api.md

 Moving on.

-## Accessing the React Context with Hook
+## Accessing the React Context With Hook

 Here also, we will be working with a function component.
 But this time, in a much simpler way.
 The Hook method.